 Fake news was made famous during and in the aftermath of the 2016 presidential election, calling in to question the future of tech giants such as Facebook and Twitter.
-Both Facebook and Twitter, along with representatives from Google, have all had to testify to Congress as to how many people were exposed to fake content sponsored by companies associated with the Russian government.
+Representatives from Facebook, Twitter and Google testified to Congress how many people they unintentionally exposed to fake content companies associated with the Russian government sponsored.
 Advertisers also discovered their ads were playing alongside terrorist propaganda and content largely viewed by pedophiles.
 The freedom of information flow that allowed these tech giants to prosper is now throwing into question the companies’ future.

 Corporations are demanding change.
 Monday morning Unilever, one of the world’s largest advertisers announced it would pull all of its advertising from platforms such as Facebook and YouTube if they don’t make changes to rid their feeds of hateful and false content.
 Unilever spent $9 billion in digital advertising last year.
 Could this be the final push to make these platforms change?